 Jerome Grossbardt and Larry Asch, two jewelers whose ancestors encompassed over 200 years in the jewelry business, co-founded a company that would become the leading manufacturer of high quality inlaid gold jewelry.

-A jeweler's mark registered in 1947 confirms that Asch Grossbardt was founded that year by Jerome Grossbardt and Larry Asch.
-The firm's specialty was listed as "Inlay Jewelry."
 The manufacturing company was based in New York City, making it a convenient supplier to the many Manhattan jewelry firms that populated the Big Apple.
 Over the years, the company's reputation would expand to upscale jewelers across the globe.

 Jerome Grossbardt has been described as the penultimate salesman, a real people-person who was a talented road salesman.
 He is also credited as having had a keen eye for detail and a real passion for design.